Hot Rolled Steel Sheet -SAE1006/1008 in Good Quality

 Our Hot-Rolled Steel Sheets and Coils are applied to a wide range of uses such as automobile, electrical appliance, machinery manufacturing, container manufacturing, shipbuilding, bridge, pipeline, and receive high acclaim from our customers for its excellent quality.

-- Q: How are steel coils used in the manufacturing of agricultural trailers?
+- Q: How are steel coils used in the manufacturing of shock absorbers?

-- Q: What is the thickness range of steel coils?
+- Q: What are the different types of steel coil transport methods?

 Send your message to us